cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 As you can see, ImGui does not come with a `CMakeLists.txt` file and this is because it can support so many different platforms and graphics pipelines that they expect you to simply include the headers and source files that you need from it.

-Therefore, in our main `CMakeLists.txt` we are going to pull in various useful header files from ImGui for GLFW and OpenGL3 support as well as general ImGui sources and headers.
+Therefore, in our main `CMakeLists.txt` we are going to pull in various useful header files from ImGui for GLFW and OpenGL3 support, as well as general ImGui sources and headers.
 Just after where we define our C++ standard place the following:

 ```cmake
 # ImGui